 6.3.1 Definition.
-A slalom race shall be defined by national and international standards.
+A slalom race shall be governed by International Ski Federation (FIS) rules and/or United States Ski Association (USSA) standards.

-In collegiate meets, a slalom shall consist of two runs on either one course or two different courses
+In collegiate meets, a slalom shall consist of two runs on either one course or two different courses.